0xEmanuel/ARM-Shellcodes/README.md

 # ARM-Shellcodes
-Some ARM shell codes I wrote when I started learning ARM assembly
+Some basic ARM shellcodes I wrote during my studies.
+Can be used for example for buffer overflow vulnerabilities.